openlookeng/hetu-core/hetu-docs/en/migration/hetu-hive-functions.md

 **Notes for UDAF**

-*Currently, it is not supported loading user defined Hive UDAFs but user can still use their UDAF functions which are developed by the openLooKeng's [function framework](https://openlookeng.io/zh-cn/docs/docs/develop/functions.html) under this feature to use the asynchronous execution mechanism.
+Currently, loading user defined Hive UDAFs is not supported.
+However user can use their UDAF functions developed by openLooKeng's [function framework](https://openlookeng.io/zh-cn/docs/docs/develop/functions.html) to use the asynchronous execution mechanism.
 User can copy the functions and dependencies into a directory under `${node.data-dir}` dir.
 The directory is also user configurable by setting `external-functions-plugin.dir` and the default value is `externalFunctionsPlugin`.
-An example of configuration in `config.properties` is presented as follows:*
+An example configuration in `config.properties` is as follows:

 ```
 external-functions-plugin.dir=externalFunctionsPlugin